fboerncke/jovo-v4-how-to-hook-spintax-example/README.md

 To show what is possible I also wrote an [online spintax tool](https://spintax.applicate.de) which you can use for whatever you may find useful.

 Going one step further there is also a tool to [describe and maintain complete Alexa voice models using spintax](https://voicemodel.applicate.de/).
-Read [my LinkedIn article about Spintax](https://www.linkedin.com/pulse/adding-expression-language-alexa-voice-models-frank-b%C3%B6rncke/) to find out more.
+Furthermore you may want to read [my LinkedIn article about Spintax](https://www.linkedin.com/pulse/adding-expression-language-alexa-voice-models-frank-b%C3%B6rncke/) to find out more.